raspdevpy/ccdoc/guide/Request/httpRequest.md

 ```

 ### Methods:
-Accepts PUT, GET, POST, HEAD, PATCH methods, if not provided, it will use GET method
+Accepts PUT, GET, POST, DELETE, HEAD, PATCH methods, if not provided, it will use GET method

 ### Content Input:
 It can any content that suitable for your `content-type` header, like with `content-type: application/json` you can put the content as json format and so on